Kernix13/tarp-configurations/README.md

 STILL LEFTT TO DO:

+1. button colors need to change
+1. the error from `npm run build`
 1. useEffect **cleanup!!!** - yes, stop the focus when you are on another page? https://dmitripavlutin.com/react-useref-guide/ -
 1. SHIT - a page reload loses state and therefore configs content -
 1. if user does not enter other fields, then calculate them and make a note to the user maybe - nee notes in App.js